Regularized integrals and manifolds with log corners: Virtual morphisms, tangential basepoints, and scales

 where $p \colon \Psi \to \Psibas$ is the canonical projection.
 Therefore $\phi$ is scale-preserving if and only if $\tilde{s}\circ p\circ\phi\circ s=\phi\circ s$.

-\begin{remark} Note that for a weak morphism $\phi:\Sig\to\Psi$ there rarely exists a weak morphism $\phi':\Sigbas\to \Psibas$ that fits into a commutative diagram with $\phi$ and the natural projections $\Sig\to\Sigbas$ and $\Psi\to\Psibas$.
-For instance, there is no weak morphism $i'$ that makes the following diagram commute, where $i$ is the inclusion and $p$ the projection.
+\begin{remark} Note that for a virtual morphism $\phi:\Sig\to\Psi$ there rarely exists a virtual morphism $\phi':\Sigbas\to \Psibas$ that fits into a commutative diagram with $\phi$ and the natural projections $\Sig\to\Sigbas$ and $\Psi\to\Psibas$.
+For instance, there is no virtual morphism $i'$ that makes the following diagram commute, where $i$ is the inclusion and $p$ the projection.

-Indeed, $i^*$ sends the basic coordinate $r$ to the phantom coordinate $t$ whereas $p^*$ is the inclusion of $\RR_{>0}$ inside $\RR_{>0}t^\NN$ and does not contain $t$ in its image. \end{remark}
+Indeed, $i^*$ sends the basic coordinate $r$ to the phantom coordinate $t$ whereas $p^*$ is the inclusion of $\RR_{>0}$ inside $\RR_{>0}t^\ZZ$ and does not contain $t$ in its image. \end{remark}